Skip to content

 • Update hardware and software inventories; remove decommissioned equipment

-• Conduct or schedule a penetration test or vulnerability assessment—our penetration testing guide explains what a tax firm should expect from the process
+• Conduct or schedule a penetration test or vulnerability assessment

 • Have the WISP coordinator sign and date the reviewed plan; update the version number and effective date